-This report should be read in conjunction with our Q3 2022 Form 10-Q and our 2021 Form 10-K, which include important information on risk management policies and practices.
-A disclosure index is provided in the Road Map on page $\underline{3}$ of this report and specific references have been included herein.
+This report should be read in conjunction with our 2022 Form 10-K, which includes important information on risk management policies and practices.
+A disclosure index is provided in the Road Map on page 3 of this report and specific references have been included herein.